-Translated from the Spanish by Richard Gabela
+Translated from Spanish by Richard Gabela

-Several times a day Don Ernesto Morejón Galindo, the Chief-Director of the Bureau of Economic Investigation, abandoned his small office to monitor the attendance of the employees in his charge.
-Don Ernesto was a man of unbalanced character.
-Completely unbalanced.
-When he was in good spirits, he exaggerated his qualities of a Don Juan, slipping through the libidinous confidences of a vegetable-market chola or a chagra newly arrived from the countryside.
-With graphic and pornographic gesticulations of sexual possession, he would murmur into the ear of his next confidant: “What a night of revelry, my dear cholo.
-I had myself three women.
-Two turned out to be virgins.… Hee-hee-hee… All for free.”
-But if he had to publicly reprimand his henchmen—an epithet of intimate nature by which he referred to his subordinates —he swelled with omnipotence and meted out threats without concert or order.
-At such moments—when his domineering arrogance exploded—everything grotesque about his adipose face was underscored—his cheeks like rosy buttocks, his trembling clay lips, the bilious drool between his teeth, the diabolic flame in his pupils.
+Several times a day Don Ernesto Morejón Galindo, Chief-Director of the Bureau of Economic Investigation, abandoned his small office to monitor the attendance of the employees in his charge.
+Don Ernesto was a man of uneven temperament.
+Completely uneven.
+When he was in a good mood, he would boast about being a Don Juan, indulging in lewd confidences in the manner of a half-bred woman from the vegetable market or a newly arrived Andean cowboy.
+With the graphic and pornographic gestures of a sex addict, he would whisper in the ear of the person acting as his confidant at the moment: “What a wild night, my dear cholo.
+Three young ladies were at my service.
+Two of them turned out to be virgins.… He-he-he… All for free.”
+But when it came time to publicly rebuke his henchmen (as he inwardly referred to his subordinates) he swelled with omnipotence and meted out threats without concert or order.
+In such times, when his domineering arrogance exploded, the most grotesque characteristics of his fat face stood out: his flushed cheeks which resembled a pair of rosy buttocks, his lips that trembled like soft clay, the bilious drool dripping between his teeth, the demonic flame burning in his pupils.

 Continue reading “The Chulla Romero y Flores (1958 Novel) by Jorge Icaza – An English Translation”